 Add to this additional design costs for the slickest new devices, and it is easy to see why all-in-one computers tend to be more expensive than similarly powered desktops with towers.

 Superior Cooling Infrastructure

-Because room inside the tower is at less of a premium to the space available for all-in-one components, desktops with towers also tend to have better cooling infrastructure.
+Because the room inside the tower is less expensive than the space available for all-in-one components, desktops with towers also tend to have better cooling infrastructure.

 Unfortunately, it is hard to see how all-in-ones can close the gap in this one area.

 Not only do fans, heat sinks, and liquid coolant transportation pipes all take up more room inside a computer, but the open spaces inside a tower also allow better air circulation.

 Appropriately positioned fans exploit this open space to circulate the hot air inside a case, continuously exchanging it for cooler air outside the cabinet as the computer works.